 Eating out typically makes it really hard to stay on track when following a healthy meal plan.
-Sociable events or festive seasons are usually accompanied with an abundance of food and drinks.
+Sociable events or festive seasons are usually accompanied by an abundance of food and drinks.
 When dining out, you’re not in as much control of the ingredients that are used.
 The comforting food which is often offered at restaurants is more likely to be higher in fat, sugar, sodium, and calories than a home-cooked meal.

 Instead of giving in to heavier meals, sugary treats and alcohol; try to find a healthy alternative in restaurants, there are no more excuses to indulge.
 With a few tweaks, such as learning to eat and drink sensibly when dining out, your weight and waistline can remain stable as you indulge in a smarter and healthier way.